 I’m Eric Johnson RPT.
 I’m a Registered Piano Technician in the Piano Technicians Guild.
-I tune and repair pianos in areas surrounding New York City and Charleston SC.
+I tune and repair pianos in a wide area surrounding New York City.

 I trained at the Bosendorfer factory in Vienna and spent the next several years traveling around North America preparing Bosendorfer pianos for concerts, artists, customers and dealers.
-I’ve prepared pianos on the stages of most of important concert halls in the US, including Carnegie, Avery Fischer, Alice Tully, Detroit, Chicago, LA, San Francisco, for some really great pianists.
-It would be a little pretentious for me to list them, but I can say they have run the gamut from Victor Borge to Frank Sinatra with Garrick Ohlsson, Andras Schiff and Oscar Peterson in the mix.
+I’ve prepared pianos on the stages of most of the important concert halls in the US, including Carnegie, Avery Fischer, Alice Tully, Detroit, Chicago, LA, San Francisco, for some really great pianists.

 As my career progressed, I spent 12 years with Yamaha as Director of Artist Services.
 In this position I managed the relationships and logistics of the Yamaha piano concert service program, including working with Elton John, Andre Watts, Chick Corea and many others.